 Stars – Their Motion

 One thing that you’ll quickly notice about the stars is how quickly they are actually moving.
-Oh right, the Earth is rotating, but either way, there is motion in the sky.
+Well technically the Earth is rotating, but either way, there is motion in the sky.
 A great way to showcase that motion is thru star trails.
 This photo was taken over the course of an hour at Joshua Tree National Park, with approximately 100 individual images.

-Lightroom – For developing your RAW files.
-(Any RAW converter will do, Camera Raw, Aperture, etc)
+- Lightroom – For developing your RAW files.
+(Any RAW converter will do, Bridge, Camera Raw, Aperture, etc)

 In the Field

 The basics from shooting one night shot all apply here, only at the end, we’ll have captured between dozens and hundreds of photos, all back to back.
 The more photos, the longer the trails will be.
 If you look at the picture above up close, you’ll see that the trails don’t actually go all the way around, but just a portion of the way.
 Also, you might want to practice this once or twice to get the hang of it, it’s harder in the middle of the night. 🙂 And the biggest thing BEFORE you leave the house, have at least one fully charged battery and one empty memory card.
 If you can have more of each, that’s even better.

 - Camera mode: Manual

 - f-stop : as low as it will go (between f1.4 and f4)